q-m/scrapyd-k8s/CONFIG.md

 TODO: explain how to set limits, with default, project and spider specificity.

-### [joblogs] section
+### `[joblogs]` section

+scrapyd-k8s can collect logs from running spider jobs, store them in a file, and upload them to object storage.

   * `logs_dir` - a directory to store log files collected on k8s cluster (implemented only for Kubernetes).
 If you are using a Persistent Volume, keep in mind, that the provided path should be mounted in the deployment manifest.
-Read and write permissions should be granted to allow actions with log files in the provided directory, thus a [securityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) was added to the deployment manifest.
+Read and write permissions should be granted to allow actions with log files in the provided directory, e.g. with a [securityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) in the deployment manifest.
+  * `storage_provider` - a [libcloud](https://libcloud.apache.org/) storage provider for uploading to object storage.
+  * `container_name` - container or bucket name for uploading to object storage.
-  * `compression_method` - a method to compress log files.
+  * `compression_method` - a method to compress log files on object storage.
 Available options are `gzip` `bzip2`, `lzma`, `brotli` and `none`.
-If no compression_method is provided, it defaults to `none`.
+If no `compression_method` is provided, it defaults to `none`.

+### `[joblogs.storage.<provider>]` section

+If you have configured a `storage_provider` in the `[joblogs]` section, you need to have a corresponding section to configure the storage provider (replace `<provider>` in the section name with the value of `storage_provider`).
+These are passed to libcloud.
+This contains usually `key`, and other provider-specific values.

 ### Kubernetes API interaction